A common question I get is “do you need tickets for the Sistine Chapel?”

 How To Get Tickets To The Sistine Chapel And The Vatican Museums

-More than 25000 people visit the Sistine Chapel and the Vatican Museums every day.
-It’s one of the most famous places to visit in the world, but unfortunately also one of the world’s 10 worst tourist attractions for lines – waiting time used to be up to four hours and lines could go all the way around the walls of Vatican City, with people waiting patiently in the sun and even under the rain.
+Unfortunately, this also one of the world’s 10 worst tourist attractions for lines.
+Until a few years ago, waiting time could be up to four hours and lines could go all the way around the walls of Vatican City, with people waiting patiently in the sun and even under the rain.

 The Sistine Chapel and the Vatican Museums are even more packed than usual when passengers of cruise ships are in town.
-If you want to avoid them, try to go between 12:00 and 2:00 pm, when most of the group tours are having lunch.
-Either way, it’s recommended to get tickets in advance.
+If you want to avoid them, go between 12:00 and 2:00 pm, when most of the group tours are having lunch.
+Either way, get tickets in advance.

-While now pre-purchased tickets are a requirement when visiting the Sistine Chapel, no matter the kind of ticket you get, you’re bound to stand in line for the security checks.
+Now, pre-purchased tickets for designated time slots are available to visit the Sistine Chapel.
+One thing to be aware of, however, is that no matter what ticket you get, you’re bound to stand in line for the security checks.
 Beware of companies that suggest you may avoid these lines.

 Way n.
 1: Get tickets via the official Vatican website

-Once you buy the tickets, you will be sent a confirmation email with a PDF which you either print or show on your smartphone.
+Once you finally buy the tickets, you will be sent a confirmation email with a PDF which you can either print or show on your smartphone.

 You can only buy these tickets up to 60 days in advance and for a maximum of 10 persons.
 You will have to pick a time slot for your visit, too.
-The website suggests that modifications to the reservations are available once (which means you can change the name or date of your booking), but once you purchase the ticket you can’t get a refund.
+Modifications to the reservations are available once (which means you can change the name or date of your booking), but once you purchase the ticket you can’t get a refund.